renaatosalgado/track-it/README.md

 By using this app any user can perceive how the daily habits are being sustained or not.

+Future feactures will be:
+- Login persistence
+- Habits historic

 ## Technologies
 The following tools and frameworks were used in the construction of the project:<br>
 <p>